wrote/read/documentary/1-API/index.md

 Read the file as a string.

-%EXAMPLE: example/example, ../src => @wrote/read%
+%EXAMPLE: example, ../src => @wrote/read%
-%FORK example/example%
+%FORK example%

 %~%